Transparent dark purple Travel Guide by Insurte logo

 If you're planning to stay in Norway for more than 90 days, you may need to apply for the right permissions in order to do so.

-Whether you're planning your dream trip to Norway for work, to study abroad, or to join a family member or spouse, there are several things you need to check off your to-do list to make it a reality.
+Whether you're planning to head to Norway for work, to study abroad, join a family member or spouse, or even on an extended vacation, there are requirements you'll need to meet.

 In this guide, we're going to be taking a look at Norwegian residence permits.
 What is a residence permit?
 Who needs one?
 Do you?
 Are there different types, and what are the requirements?